immediatus/metaheuristic-algorithms/evolutionary/README.md

 ###Genetic Programming
 + is an extension of the Genetic Algorithm.
+Here the solutions are in the form of computer programs, and their fitness is determined by their ability to solve a computational problem.
 + inspired by population genetics and evolution at the population level.
 + Details: [wiki](http://en.wikipedia.org/wiki/Genetic_programming "wikipedia")
 + Sources: `src/main/scala/geneticProgramming`